'Red cards not the way to fix high-tackle issue'

 If that had been in place on Saturday, Atonio would not have been allowed to re-enter the play but the replacement prop could have come on after 10 minutes.
 That way, Atonio and France would have been penalised but the game would have been kept alive as a contest.

 Red cards ruin big games.
 Remember Sam Warburton being sent off just 18 minutes into Wales' 2011 World Cup semi-final defeat by France?
-We don't a repeat of that in France this year.
+We don't want a repeat of that in France this year.

 - 'Rugby's Messi' - Six Nations round two stars